 4. Write stories about veterans After visiting veterans

 veterans talk about their lives, children can monitor these experiences by writing stories about what they have learned.
 When I speak in schools to talk to stories of my veteran heroes, I encourage children to find the veteran heroes in their lives and write the stories, says Valerie Pfundstein, “Veterans: Heroes in our neighborhood”.
 “I emphasize the children who are personal stories about veterans in their lives are true stories that will affect the hearts of the readers.”

 5. Raise money to donate to a local VA

-veterans day as an opportunity to organize a fundraising for children, and contribute all income to its local VA.
-To promote this worthy case, they can make posters, send and publish brochures on local social networking sites such as NextDoor before the big day.
-While promoting the case, children should also encourage everyone who gives directly to the local VA.
+veterans day as an opportunity to organize fundraising for children, and contribute all income to its local VA.
+To promote this worthy cause, they can make posters, send and publish brochures on local social networking sites such as NextDoor before the big day.
+While promoting the case, children should also encourage everyone who gives direction to the local VA.

 6. Visit a local hospital for veterans or veterans at home

-Sometimes the best way to show appreciation for the sacrifice of a veteran, visiting them in a hospital or VA home for retired and disabled veterans and tells them personally (during Covid, the safest bet will be to do And thanks to charts, notes or video messages from children).
+Sometimes the best way to show appreciation for the sacrifice of a veteran, visiting them in a hospital or VA home for retired and disabled veterans and telling them personally (during Covid, the safest bet will be to do And thanks to charts, notes, or video messages from children).